top of page

 The task that Hume explicitly sets himself in 3.2 of the Treatise is to identify the motive that renders just actions virtuous and constitutes justice as a virtue.
 But surprisingly, he never provides a clear account of what this motive is.
 This is the problem of the missing motive.
 The goal of this paper is to explain this problem and offer a novel solution.
 To set up my solution, I analyze a recent proposal from Geoffrey Sayre-McCord and illustrate what it gets right and what it gets wrong.
 I develop a solution that retains the benefits of his proposal while addressing its defects.
 The result is a significant advancement in our understanding of Hume’s theory of justice.

-"Taylor Swift and the Revenge Fantasy" (provisionally forthcoming in The Philosophy of Taylor Swift: Magic, Madness, Heaven, Sin, Editors: Lindsay Brainard, Ryan Davis, and Jessica Flanigan, Oxford University Press)
+"Taylor Swift and the Revenge Fantasy" (forthcoming in The Philosophy of Taylor Swift: Magic, Madness, Heaven, Sin, Editors: Lindsay Brainard, Ryan Davis, and Jessica Flanigan, Oxford University Press)

 Taylor Swift often engages with the themes of resentment and revenge in her music and lyrics.
 In fact, at least one song on each of her studio albums deals with these themes.
 This paper focuses on a particular genre within these themes, namely, the revenge fantasy.
 The bulk of this paper focuses on an issue that comes up with “no body, no crime” (which features HAIM).
 This song dramatizes a particular kind of revenge fantasy, namely, a violent revenge fantasy.
 Taylor’s character in the song kills the husband of one of her friends, Este, after he apparently murders Este for accusing him of cheating.
 My interest is one of moral psychology.
 On the one hand, extrajudicial, vigilante killing is morally wrong.
 We rightly disapprove of such behavior.
 But on the other hand, we approve of enjoying indulging in fantasies about such morally objectionable behavior.
 If you doubt that, I ask you to listen to “no body, no crime” and think about which character(s) you are rooting for.
 I’m interested in this tension in our moral psychology.
 Why would we disapprove of the behavior but approve of fantasies about engaging in the behavior?
 That’s the question that this paper explores.
 I defend an account of these attitudes that shows not just why they are consistent, but why they are exactly the attitudes we should have.